Blue Theme Orange Theme Green Theme Red Theme

 2.jpg

-After the new ASP.NET MVC application is created, you will see several folders and files in the solution explorer.
+After the new ASP.NET MVC application is created, you will see several folders and files in the Solution Explorer.
 There are five folders by default Content, Controllers, Models, Scripts, and Views.

 3.jpg

-After execution output will look like this.
+After execution the output will look like this.

 4.jpg